-- Satisfactory completion of all course work

-- A minimum cumulative GPA of 2.5

-- Fulfillment of all financial obligations

-- Adherence to biblical standards and ethics in living one's lifestyle
+- · Satisfactory completion of all course work - A minimum cumulative GPA of 2.5 - · Fulfillment of all financial obligations - · Adherence to biblical standards and ethics in living one's lifestyle

-Mark Farnham, PhD (Westminster)
+Program Director: Mark Farnham, PhD (Westminster)

 Dr. Mark Farnham has been teaching apologetics since 2007 at both the undergraduate and graduate levels.
 He has engaged unbelievers in gospel conversations in a multitude of settings and teaches apologetics with the end goal of actual engagement with those who don't know Christ.
-He has published books on apologetics and ethics, as well as a complete apologetics curriculum for high schoolers, Approachable Apologetics (Positive Action for Christ, 2023).
-In addition to twenty years of teaching he has served in pastoral roles in churches in Connecticut and Pennsylvania.
+He has published books on apologetics (Every Believer Confident: Apologetics for the Ordinary Christian) and ethics (Talking About Ethics: A Conversational Approach to Moral Dilemmas).
+In addition to twenty years of teaching he has served in pastoral roles in Connecticut and Pennsylvania.